 Being board certified covers the other part of a lawyer’s reputation—what the judges and former adversaries think of an attorney speaks to their integrity and ability.
 To become board certified requires performance reviews conducted by former court adversaries and judges.
 This robust testing of her skill has resulted in Sheryl being classified as a legal specialist and expert in her field by the Florida Bar Association.

 On average, only about 1% of attorneys have board certification in their field.
 The robust performance review and legal testing is intended to select and honor the most honest, ethical, and excellent real estate litigators in Florida—much like the Super Lawyers list.
-At The Edwards Law Firm PL is proud to be led by our remarkable and highly-skilled lead attorney, and we look forward to many more honors in the future.
+The Edwards Law Firm, PL is proud to be led by our remarkable and highly skilled lead attorney, and we look forward to many more honors in the future.